 Of course, this stereotype is a male trademark.
-With women it’s usually the opposite and they stick exclusively with leg exercises and tons of cardio.
-The main reason man focus on their upper bodies is cultural.
-Various form of entertainment have altered our thinking.
-Everybody associates strength and muscle growth with a flexed bulging biceps.
+Women usually showcase the opposite tendency and stick exclusively with leg exercises and tons of cardio.
+The main reason why men focus on their upper bodies is cultural.
+Various forms of entertainment have altered our thinking.
+Everybody associates strength and muscle growth with flexed and bulging biceps.

-Massive arms and upper body have proven to be an effective way to intimidate other men and get attention from women.
-They may say they don’t care, but they do.
+A massive upper body is an effective way to intimidate other men and get attention from women.
+Women may say that they don’t care, but they do.
 That’s a fact.
-And they are looking too.
+And by the way – they are looking too.

-Subconsciously or not, most men know this, but even if they don’t, there is ton of training material constantly reminding the importance of large arms.
+Most men know this, but even if they don’t, there is a ton of material in the online realm reminding you of this fact.
 I can tell you without a doubt that people with big legs, and especially calves, would gladly trade their extra lower body mass for some arm growth.

 Upper Body Training Is Easier and More Rewarding In Our Society